The Importance Of A Fast Performing Website

 1 Understanding Caching and Web Performance

 A lot happens behind the scenes when you open a website.
 First, the website name is translated into an IP address.
 A session is then opened with the server at the IP address.
-The server at the other end receives the request and proceeds to execute code and fetch information from a database.
-All this information is then combined and shown on your screen.

 We explained the working of a website for a reason.
 To perform any optimization, one has to understand the components that make the operation happen.
-Optimizing the components individually and together is what makes performance optimization possible.

 The goal of web performance is to reduce the load on the server while maintaining or enhancing user experience.